scandyna/mdt-cmake-modules/doc/ConanAndCMake.rst

 """""""""""""""

 `MdtCMakeModules <https://gitlab.com/scandyna/mdt-cmake-modules>`_
-is a set of CMake modules I use in evry projects.
+is a set of CMake modules I use in every projects.

-After searching for houres, my first attempt was this:
+After searching for hours, my first attempt was this:

 .. code-block:: Python